xendk/reaper/README.md

 ## Setup

-Create a personal access token at https://id.getharvest.com/developers and customize `reaper-api-key` to the given value.
-On the same page you should be able to see the account id you'll need for `reaper-account-id`.
+Create a personal access token at https://id.getharvest.com/developers and use Emacs customization interface to set `reaper-api-key` to the given value.
+On the same page at Harvest you should be able to see the account id you'll need for `reaper-account-id`.

 ## Usage